French PM knows corridors of power in Paris, Berlin

 A weaker-than-expected showing by the far-left in the first round of France's presidential election on April 22 suggested Ayrault may have a simpler task in building support for legislation than many in the Socialist camp had feared.

-Communist-backed candidate Jean-Luc Melenchon finished fourth in the poll with just 11 percent, suggesting the Socialists may be less reliant on their far-left neighbours after parliamentary ballots on June 10 and June 17.
+Communist-backed candidate Jean-Luc Melenchon finished fourth in the poll with just 11 percent, suggesting the Socialists may be less reliant on their far-left neighbors after parliamentary ballots on June 10 and June 17.

 Hollande, who like Ayrault comes from the Socialists' moderate social democrat wing, insists he wants to hand back influence to the prime minister after five years in which Nicolas Sarkozy concentrated presidential power.